yodeai/yodeai/README.md

 ## Getting Started

+### Development

+Clone the `.env.example` file and rename it as `.env.local`, and use your own keys.

+Then you can install the dependencies and start to develop.

 ```bash
 pnpm install # installing dependencies
 pnpm run dev # runing development environment
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Build
 You can get a build on your local and test it:

 ```bash